-Five tips all night photographers should know | Photofocus
+Five tips all night photographers should know

 A great tip is to take dim electric tea lights or even a headlamp, or really, anything that creates a dim light that illuminates the room.
 Place this anywhere, and then get to work.
 You can see what you are doing and see the room, but the light is dim enough that it doesn’t adversely affect your light painting of the room.
 This is also nice because I don’t blow out my eyes, but it’s just bright enough that I can see what I am doing.
 I also use a red LED headlamp so I don’t blow out my vision as well.

-4. Find your belongings
+4. Find your belongings at night

-I use both reflective tape and glow-in-the-dark tape for finding my equipment.
+I use both reflective tape and glow-in-the-dark tape for finding my equipment at night.
 I have both kinds of tape wrapped around my tripod legs and my ProtoMachines LED2 flashlight.
 Why do I use both?
 Glow-in-the-dark tape works almost all the time, and 99% of the time, this is enough to find the equipment.

 But in those cases where it is too dim or it didn’t get enough light to activate it, I also have reflective tape that alternates red and white so if I need to, I can shine a flashlight around and have this reflect back.
 I prefer not to do this because I like to work in the dark, but also because I might ruin my exposure if I inadvertently shine my flashlight into the camera lens.

-For other things that are dark, I sometimes use orange gaffer’s tape so that it is a little more visible.
+For other things that are dark, I sometimes use orange gaffer tape so that it is a little more visible.

 5. Kneepads